rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 Let us therefore celebrate the festival, not with the old leaven, the leaven of malice and evil, but with the unleavened bread of sincerity and truth. ^0508

-I wrote to you in my letter not to associate with sexually immoral people— ^0509
+I wrote to you in my letter not to associate with sexually immoral people-- ^0509

 not at all meaning the sexually immoral of this world, or the greedy and swindlers, or idolaters, since then you would need to go out of the world. ^0510

-But now I am writing to you not to associate with anyone who bears the name of brother if he is guilty of sexual immorality or greed, or is an idolater, reviler, drunkard, or swindler —not even to eat with such a one. ^0511
+But now I am writing to you not to associate with anyone who bears the name of brother if he is guilty of sexual immorality or greed, or is an idolater, reviler, drunkard, or swindler--not even to eat with such a one. ^0511

 For what have I to do with judging outsiders?
 Is it not those inside the church whom you are to judge? ^0512

 God judges those outside.
 Purge the evil person from among you. ^0513

 When one of you has a grievance against another, does he dare go to law before the unrighteous instead of the saints? ^0601